Credit:(Photo: Beatrice Preve/500px)

 Moses inspected the work and saw that they had done it just as the LORD had commanded.
 So Moses blessed them. — Exodus 39:43

-In our Torah reading this week, the work of building the Tabernacle and the holy vessels had been completed.
-Scripture tells us, "Moses inspected the work and saw that they had done it just as the LORD had commanded.
-So Moses blessed them."
+In Exodus chapter 39, we learn about that the work of building the Tabernacle and the holy vessels had been completed.
+Scripture tells us, “Moses inspected the work and saw that they had done it just as the LORD had commanded.
+So Moses blessed them.”
 Moses was pleased with the work that the children of Israel had done and so he blessed them.
-However, Scripture doesn't tell us what Moses actually said.
+However, Scripture doesn’t tell us what Moses actually said.

 The Jewish sages explain that the words of Moses’ blessing at that momentous point in history are the same words found in Psalm 90, a psalm prefaced with “A prayer of Moses the man of God” (Psalm 90).
 Specifically, it was the very last verse of this psalm with which Moses blessed Israel: “May the favor of the Lord our God rest on us; establish the work of our hands for us—yes, establish the work of our hands” (Psalm 90:17).
 It makes perfect sense that Moses would say these words upon the completion of the Tabernacle.
 It is a prayer and a blessing that God’s presence should rest amongst the people through the Tabernacle, the work of their hands.

-The question is: Why did Moses need to pray for and bless the people with God's presence?
-In Exodus 25:8, God already had promised, "Then have them make a sanctuary for me, and I will dwell among them."
+The question is why did Moses need to pray for and bless the people with God’s presence in the first place?
+In Exodus 25:8, God already had promised, “Then have them make a sanctuary for me, and I will dwell among them.”
 Why was it necessary for Moses to pray for a promise that God had already made?